 QR codes are everywhere to encourage scanning and interaction, prompting customers to open the Matchesfashion app (or download it).
 Depending on which code you scan, the app will then launch content such as ‘The Making of 5 Carlos Place’, beautiful catwalk videos and product pages allowing you to shop the full collection.

 Despite a strong focus on technology, the space doesn’t include gimmicks such as magic mirrors or VR headsets, but rather tech that genuinely helps the customer and enriches their experience.
 As Drapers reports “The store includes subtle mobile technology throughout that is connected to the Matchesfashion app, which allows shoppers full access to the retailer’s product range.
-The technology will also give staff access to visitor’s sizing information, past orders and browsing history, using a bespoke algorithm that helps staff to suggest relevant and personalised recommendations.”
-Furthermore, the algorithm allows for staff to send the customer follow up personalised emails (once they have left the store) with other relevant product suggestions.
+The technology will also give staff access to visitor’s sizing information, past orders and browsing history, using a bespoke algorithm that helps staff to suggest relevant and personalized recommendations.”
+Furthermore, the algorithm allows for staff to send the customer follow up personalized emails (once they have left the store) with other relevant product suggestions.

 The next few floors are home to the private shopping suites.
 These have to be pre-booked but customers can have clothes delivered to the store from the warehouse in just 90 minutes.
 Impressive!